-iPhone 8/iPhone Edition: 8 Features That Could Justify Its $1000+ Price
+iPhone 8/iPhone Edition: 8 Features That Could Justify Its $1,000-Plus Price

 The iPhone 8, now rumored to be officially called the iPhone Edition, will not be an affordable device by any means.
-If speculations prove true, the iPhone 8/iPhone Edition would be Apple’s first flagship smartphone which would breach the $1000 barrier.
-With this in mind, a question needs to be asked – how could Apple legitimize the iPhone 8/iPhone Edition’s price?
+If speculations prove true, the iPhone 8/iPhone Edition would be Apple’s first flagship smartphone which would breach the $1,000 barrier.
+With this in mind, a question needs to be asked: how could Apple legitimize the iPhone 8/iPhone Edition’s price?

 Fortunately, a new video from noted Apple YouTuber EverythingApplePro has provided a concise outline of the features that the Cupertino-based tech giant could utilize in order to effectively justify the extremely high price of the upcoming flagship device.
 Here are eight of the most notable ones.